sairajm/totp-generator/README.md

 6. If you want to execute this as a regular python script to try it out

     `python3 local.py <<< base32encodedString` or `python3 local.py <<< hexEncodedString`

+If you want to refactor the code as a HOTP generator, replace the `get_number_of_time_steps` with your counter and that should do the trick.

 ## Input